Kinesiology and Physical Education

 The Department of Kinesiology and Physical Education provides a large variety of research opportunities in a number of areas related to human health and physical activity.

-- obesity treatment, public health surveillance, and health disparities;
+- obesity treatment, public health surveillance, and health;

-- adaptive plasticity of skeletal muscle in health, disease, and aging;
+- adaptive response of skeletal muscle in health, nutrition, disease, and aging;

-- clinical and integrative exercise and cardio-respiratory physiology;
+- clinical and integrative exercise in cardio-respiratory physiology;

 - muscle physiology and biophysics.

-- ergonomics, motor control, fatigue, and musculoskeletal disorders;
+- ergonomics evaluation of fatigue and musculoskeletal disorders;

-- the psychosocial determinants of health behaviour, body-related emotions, and physical self;
+- psychosocial determinants of health behaviour, body-related emotions, and physical self;

 - motivation in youth sport and physical activity;